howardosborne/grow/walks.md

 <img src="./assets/images/1/turvey.jpg" class="rounded card-img-top" alt="...">

-The church also contains a curious mauseleum for the local big-wigs.
-Note the depth of the bricked-in door at the front...
+The church also contains a curious mauseleum for the local big-wigs which suggests that there is more to it than meets the eye - look a the bricked-in door at the front...

 <div class="row">
 <div class="col">